phoswald/sample-native-packaging/README.md

   -m com.github.phoswald.sample/com.github.phoswald.sample.SwingApplication
 ~~~

-The resulting JRE is stored in `target\sample-native-packaging-*-dist.zip`
+The resulting JRE is stored in `target/sample-native-packaging-*-dist.zip`
 and in `target/maven-jlink/classifiers/dist`.

-## jpackage (manually)
+## Run executable and JRE created by JPackage (manually)

-Create a native executable (or installable package) that includes an optimized JRE and an application,
+Create a native binary executable (or installable package) that includes an optimized JRE and an application,
 along with its transitive dependences.

 - See [jpackage](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jpackage.html)